MileHacker Logo

 Seek Out Trattorias

 For an authentic meal, look for a "trattoria" slightly off the main tourist streets.
-They often are a better deal and more traditional dishes.
+They often offer better value and more traditional dishes.

 Fresh Seafood Focus

-Choose restaurants focusing on fresh, seasonal seafood directly from local fishermen to get the most away from your visit.
+Choose restaurants focusing on fresh, seasonal seafood directly from local fishermen to get the most out of your visit.

 Embrace the Pace